 Philips Brilliance 329P9H: 4K Monitor With Webcam and Speakers

 Design and Build Quality: The Brilliance 329P9H is a large 32” inch monitor (31.5” viewable) with a borderless slim bezel design.
-The stand is fully functional in terms of adjustability, delivers height, tilt, swivel, and 90o rotate support.
+The stand is fully functional in terms of adjustability and delivers height, tilt, swivel, and 90o rotation support.
 Besides, the monitor is 100mm VESA mount compatible.

 Alongside the pop-up webcam, the monitor also features advanced connectivity options such as an RJ45 ethernet port and USB Type-C with 60W power delivery to charge a MacBook.
 But some rival 4K monitors have much higher USB-C power delivery to power up 16” inch MacBook Pro, even our reviewed HP E27d G4 delivers up to 100W USB Type-C port.
 However, 60W USB-C wouldn’t be a serious issue as Apple already started its transition to power-efficient ARM architecture.

 Unfortunately, the Brilliance 329P9H doesn’t support a wide color gamut, so sRGB is the only option to deal with.
 The monitor covers a full sRGB spectrum and Philips ensures a great DeltaE <2 factory calibration.
-Having a perfectly tuned and clamped sRGB monitor is a blessing for the sRGB based applications.
+Having a perfectly tuned and clamped sRGB monitor is a blessing for sRGB-based applications.

 Finally, the integrated 2.0-megapixel webcam captures full HD images, and image quality is pretty good.
 The webcam is Windows Hello compatible.
 The Brilliance 329P9H is an all-rounder monitor, though it may miss some features like HDR and adaptive sync, but delivers crystal clear imagery.